lucasscodes/C-LangtonsAnt/README.md

-Object oriented version of Langtons Ant with threads.
+C++ with WinGDI: Object oriented version of Langtons Ant with threads.

 Implementations order by speed: Javascript < Java < C++!